-In part with McHenry County Police Charities and other local departments, our deputies take groups of underprivileged children from McHenry County to local stores where they are given $200 each to spend on gifts they may not have otherwise received.
+In part with McHenry County Police Charities and other local departments, our deputies take groups of underprivileged children from McHenry County to local stores where they are given a set amount of money to spend on gifts they may not have otherwise received.
 Each child also receives a coat and any winter gear they may need.
 We believe it is important for each child to know they are deserving of such gifts as well as to develop the relationship between police officers and the community.

 Learn about the sheriff’s role in your community with this educational coloring and activity book for ages 3+